madhaven/Mixie/README.md

 > music alltags
 > ```

+## Contribute to Mixie

+Visit the [CONTRIBUTING.md](./CONTRIBUTING.md) documentation to learn how to contribute to the project.

 ## History

 * This was a batch file in the beginning, that simply loaded folders in my collection to [VLC](https://www.videolan.org/vlc/)